Bobbermaist/UniBooks/docs/files/models/user_model.php.txt

 	 * The parameter $registration shuld be TRUE
 	 * only for registration.
 	 *
+	 * @param boolean  $registration indicates whether you are making a registration
 	 * @return boolean
 	 * @access private
+	 * @todo throws an exception insted return boolean
 	 */
 	private function _insert_tmp($registration = FALSE)
 	{